Salivary Glands Long Essays

 Trismus

-It is a condition in which muscle spasm prevents the opening of the mouth
+Trismus is a condition in which muscle spasm prevents the opening of the mouth

-trismus Causes:
+Trismus Causes:

 • Orofacial infection